 45 Fremont Center, Office skyscraper in Financial District, San Francisco, United States.

-45 Fremont Center is a 34-story skyscraper made of glass and steel in the Financial District.
-The facade features reflective panels that mirror their surroundings in changing ways throughout the day.
+45 Fremont Center is a glass and steel skyscraper in the Financial District of San Francisco, standing 34 stories tall.
+Its facade is made of reflective panels that mirror the surrounding buildings and sky throughout the day.

 The community of curious travelers